panglat/-code-challenge-minesweeper/README.md

 The goal of this exercise is to create a version of the classic game of Minesweeper.

+## Demo

+This a link to a demo of this app: [Calendar App](https://panglat.github.io/code-challenge-minesweeper/).

 ## How to install the app

 Once the repository is cloned, it is needed to install the dependencies in the local node_modules folder: